elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type SeriesTypes = $Values<typeof SeriesTypes>;

-// Warning: (ae-forgotten-export) The symbol "React" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "Settings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const Settings: React_2.FunctionComponent<SettingsSpecProps>;
+export const Settings: React.FunctionComponent<SettingsSpecProps>;

+// Warning: (ae-missing-release-tag) "SettingsSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface SettingsSpec extends Spec {
     // (undocumented)